xavierxavierlim/CNAD-Assignment1-Xavier/README.md

 - Billing Mangement
     - Allow users to pay for their reservations
-    - Calculate the final cost based on membership tier and any valid promotion codes
+    - Calculate the final cost based on teh duration of the reservation, membership tier and any valid promotion codes
     - Generate detailed invoices after payment is successfully made

 Link to architecture diagram: https://github.com/user-attachments/assets/b3311fc1-f10c-43f5-83dd-57a6561a4bd3